HYUNDAI SANTA FE 2017: TIRES:PRESSURE MONITORING AND REGULATING SYSTEMS

 An underinflated inflated tire can increase the risk of a crash.

 Hyundai will notify owners, and dealers will replace the TPMS sensors, free of charge.
-The recall is expected to being March 31, 2017.
+The recall began March 31, 2017.
 Owners may contact Hyundai customer service at 1-800-633-5151.
 Hyundai's number for the recall is 159.

 |Report Initiator: MFR||V Report|

 |Regulation Part Number:||Federal Motor Vehicle Safety Standard Number: 138|